 |Capability 6:||Social and Environmental Responsibilities|

-- Identify and analyse the neurological, physiological and diagnostic basis for the major motor speech disorders.
-(Capability 1, 2 and 3)
+- Identify and describe the neurological, physiological and diagnostic basis for the major motor speech disorders.
+(Capability 1, 2 and 5)

-- Identify and critically evaluate the extent to which an acquired language disorder disrupts normal language production and explain how to address the impact of this disruption on the life of an individual and their family/whānau.
-(Capability 1, 2, 3, 4 and 6)
+- Identify and analyse the extent to which aphasia disrupts language production and explain how to address the impact of this disruption on the life of an individual and their family/whānau.
+(Capability 1, 2, 3, 4, 5 and 6)

 |Assessment Type||Learning Outcome Addressed|